Tony Cragg: Waldfrieden Sculpture Park & the Cragg Foundation

 The Cragg Foundation is a non-profit general foundation based in Wuppertal.
 It was founded in 2005 by the Cragg family and incorporated on 13 December 2005.
 It includes Tatjana Cragg as chairperson, Tony Cragg as deputy chairperson and Michael Brämer.
 Its foundation purpose is "Art and culture – in general".

 The foundation runs the 25 acre Waldfrieden Sculpture Park in the Barmer district of Hesselnberg, Wuppertal.
 There is a house and 2 other exhibition buildings in a wooded park.
 The park opened in 2008.
 There are about 40 outdoor sculptures by various artists including Tony Cragg, Henry Moore, Jaume Plensa, Thomas Schütte, Richard Deacon, Eva Hild, Bogomir Ecker, Hubert Kiecol, Hede Bühl and Markus Lüpertz.
 There are temporary exhibitions, and a music and lecture programme.

+Art market

+The highest price reached by one of his sculptures in the art market was by Constant Change (2005), who sold by £849,063 ($1,047,445), at Bonhams, on 3 October 2019.